Susurluk

-Susurluk is a small town and a district of Balıkesir Province in northwestern Turkey.
+Susurluk is a municipality and district of Balıkesir Province, Turkey.
+Its area is 652 km2, and its population is 37,724 (2022).
 It is famous for its production of soap and dairy products.

-The highway from İstanbul to İzmir passes through Susurluk.
+The highway from Istanbul to İzmir passes through Susurluk.
 In Turkey Susurluk is known for its 'tost' (susurluk tostu) - a toasted cheese sandwich with tomato paste, and for its foamy ayran.
-The population was 23,995 in 2010.
-The mayor is Nurettin Güney (IYI).
+The mayor is Hakan Yıldırım Semizel (CHP).

 History

 Originally, the place where Susurluk is now located was an empty area of forest and swamp belonging to Karasi Bey.
 Under Bey's grandchildren, it was managed as a farm called Susığırlık.
 Later, in 1634, with raiders coming from Karaman, Hacı Hatip Oğulları, settled here.
 While Susığırlık was only a farm, it began to serve as a rest stop for caravans passing to Bursa and Istanbul.
 Later, it became crowded with Bulgarian and Caucasian immigrants who migrated to Anatolia during the 1858 and 1878 Turkish-Russian war and Turkmen tribes that were later settled by Ahmed Vefik Pasha.